Excitons and trions in CrSBr bilayers: Exciton and trion binding energies

 The main results of this Section are summarized in Fig.~\ref{Eb_ind} where the calculated binding energies of the spatially direct and indirect excitons $X_d$ and $X_i$ as well as of all three trions $X_d^-$, $X_i^-$, and $X_i^{'-}$ are shown.
 These calculations were performed with the screened potential \eqref{V:RK:2}.
+In these calculations we set the mass-ratio parameters $\sigma_x=2.7$ and $\sigma_y=0.3$ in Eq.~\eqref{H:tr} in accord with Ref.~\cite{Klein:2023aa}, see details in the caption.
 The results are presented both in the Bohr [panels (a) and (c)] and dimensional [panels (b) and (d)] units, roughly corresponding to the hBN encapsulated CrSBr bilayer structure with the background dielectric constant $\varepsilon=4.5$, screening radii $r_1=r_2=r_0=3.5 a_B^{2D}\approx 3.9$~nm, and the effective masses $m_x^e=7.31 m_0$, $m_y^e=0.14 m_0$, $m_x^h=2.84 m_0$, $m_y^h=0.45 m_0$.
 For this set of parameters we have $Ry^{2D}=286$~meV and $a_B^{2D}=1.12$~nm and the binding energy of the direct exciton at $d=0$ is about $150$~meV.

 We stress that here both the interlayer distance $d$ and the effective screening radius $r_0$ should be treated as effective, phenomenological quantities.
 The model used is simpler than reality in several aspects, particularly, because the interlayer distance is on the order of the unit cell size in realistic bilayer structures.
 It implies that the effective mass approximation and macroscopic description of the screening by a dielectric between the layers are not entirely applicable.